 Quality Content Without Backlinks

 We all know the top 3 spots on Google are where the money is made.
 In fact, the top 3 positions get over 50% of the clickthroughs.
-With the spammy Google adwords ads now displaying at the very top of most search result pages, it is even more imperative to have one or more of the top 3 organic search positions if we want to tap into the highly targeted traffic.
+With the spammy Google adwords ads now displaying at the very top of most search result pages, it is even more imperative to have one or more of the top 3 organic search positions if we want to tap into the highly targeted search traffic.

 You painstakingly invested mental energy into creating awesome content.
 Why not milk it for all it’s worth by getting it to stick where the most eyeballs will see it for months and years to come?